 When a building is poorly insulated, there are revealing clues such as:

-- Floors and walls that are cold;
+- Floors and cold walls;

 Condensation and heat losses

-In fact, there are components that play an important role, such as air barrier and the vapor.
+In fact, there are components that play an important role, such as the air barrier and the vapor barrier.
 The air barrier is on the outside of the wall and the vapor barrier on the inside of the wall.

-While a poorly installed or absent vapor barrier leaves the interior moisture penetrate into the structure and causes a problem of condensation.
+While a poorly installed or absent vapor barrier leaves the interior moisture penetrate the structure and causes a problem of condensation.

 The air barrier and vapor barrier must be properly installed, according to the rules of the art, for the envelope to be effective and function as an integrated assembly.

 At the time of construction, it must be ensured that the components that form the building envelope have the adequate thermal resistance stipulated in the current Quebec Energy Code.

 This is to prevent rotting of the structure and the formation of molds and the problems associated with them, such as carpenter ants, infiltration of air or water by the rotten structure, the smell of mold and rotting. etc.